Phileosopher/commonplace/addiction-centers.md

 - Principles: Immutable natural laws with immutable consequences, preserves integrity which leads to legitimate growth and happiness
 - God: The Designer and Maintainer of principles, subordinate to understood constraints provided by principles

-If [God](god.md) is the center of your life:
+If [God](god.md) is your life's purpose:

 - Spouse: A person given by God to love in a mutually beneficial, interdependent relationship
-- Family: A group of people placed in proximity to oneself for the purpose of service, growth, contribution, and intergenerational re-scripting and change
+- Family: A group of people placed in proximity to oneself for service, growth, contribution, and intergenerational re-scripting and change
 - Money: Given by God to accomplish important priorities and goals
 - Work: Opportunity given by God to use talents and abilities meaningfully
 - Possessions: Enabling resources lent by God that come with responsibilities, secondary to people in importance